Dependence Logics in Temporal Settings: A general logic of temporal dependence

 It is useful to compare this new notion with the standard relational models of Definition \ref{def-model}.
-Each $=_X$ for $X\subseteq Terms$ is now a primitive relation, not necessarily the intersection of the individual $=_{x\in X}$.
-Also, formulas $D_Xy$ are treated as atoms now, with truth values given directly by valuation functions.\footnote{By restricting the structures defined here to relations $=_{X\not=\emptyset}$ and removing the clause C1, we obtain the corresponding general relational models for the sublogic $\mathsf{DFD}^{\neq\emptyset}$.}
+Each $=_X$ for a non-empty finite $X\subseteq \term$ is now a primitive relation, not necessarily the intersection of the individual $=_{x\in X}$.
+Also, formulas $D_Xy$ are treated as atoms now, with truth values given directly by valuation functions.

-The truth definition for $\DFD$-formulas in general relational models reads exactly as that in Definition \ref{def-semantics-standard-relational-model} for standard relational models, though with the new understanding of relations and atoms as just explained.
+The truth definition for $\LTD$-formulas in general relational models reads exactly as that in Definition \ref{def-semantics-standard-relational-model} for standard relational models, though with the new understanding of relations and atoms as just explained.